joephinderink/SharePortation-Protocol--SPP-/geography/examples/README.md

 **GeoJSON sample to view all geometries together in a preview**: [`geographies.geojson`](geographies.geojson)

 _Note GeoJSON example files are just for your reference and to generate a preview on Github.
-The GeoJSON files alone are not part of MDS._
+The GeoJSON files alone are not part of  SPP._

 ## Municipal Boundary